 APAP Board Nominations

-Members of APAP, Association of Performing Arts Professionals are cordially invited to submit nominations for the 2019 APAP board of directors.
-APAP values board members who have a passion for the organization and who can commit to thinking creatively and strategically about the future of our association.
+Members of APAP, the Association of Performing Arts Professionals. are cordially invited to submit nominations for the 2020 APAP board of directors APAP values board members who have a passion for the organization and who can commit to thinking creatively and strategically about the future of our association.

-APAP has five board openings to fill in January, 2019.
-The Nominations Task Force will review submissions and interview potential nominees in September 2018.
+APAP has four board openings to fill in January 2020.
+The Nominations Task Force will review submissions and interview potential nominees in September 2019.
 The board will present the slate of new and returning board members and their qualifications to members for a vote (by electronic ballot prior to and in person at the annual member meeting in January).
 Board members are elected to a three-year term in accordance with our current bylaws.
-Terms will begin in January 2019.
+Terms will begin in January 2020.

 Guidelines for Nominations

 Qualifications and Experience

 - Candidates with a passion for the association who are willing to commit significant time and energy to resource the association to ensure a future that serves our members;

 - Candidates with development experience and a willingness to fundraise on behalf of APAP;